 You are one of the thousands of dentists that have made the decision to utilize an outsourced dental billing company.
 This could be the perfect decision for your office, but what made you decide to engage in outsourced dental billing in the first place?
 Maybe you have your key insurance billing employee leaving for any number of reasons.
 Or you may be looking for quick fixes to internal insurance claim collection issues.
 Maybe your dental office is increasing your patient base and you simply need the additional help but don’t have time to train.
 Whatever the reason, you have decided to take the outsourced dental billing leap.
 Any change in your office personnel or teaming up with an outsourced dental billing company will come with some sort of onboarding.
 So depending on your own needs, how long does it take to get rockin’ and rollin’ with a dental billing company?

-The Best Dental Clearinghouses for Submitting Electronic Claims It’s 2021 everyone – you should not be mailing claims unless it’s absolutely necessary.
+It’s the digital age everyone – you should not be mailing claims unless it’s absolutely necessary.
 If you are new to the electronic submission game or simply in search of a better fit for your office, you’re in the right place.
 You’re not alone if you’ve ever had issues with insurance companies receiving your dental claims.

 Fact.
 There are problems that occur with outsourcing your dental billing.
 Trust me, as an outsourced dental billing company, it hurts to say that.
 The problems usually occur in particular when a dental office engages in outsourcing for the first time.
 Think of any new employees entering your dental office.
 There are always uncertainties.
 How will the new employee fit in?
 Are they going to change things around here?
 With any new employee or business relationship, there is always a learning curve and “get-to-know-you” period.
 This is no different with an outsourced dental billing company.